Inklay/LEGACY-Discord-Pokedex/README.md

 - Clone the repository
 - Locate the clonned repository and launch a terminal
 - Run ```npm install```
-- Enter your bot token in connect.js
+- Create a file named 'token' and put your bot's token inside
 - (Microsoft Windows) Run ```bot.bat```
 - (MacOS & Linux) Run ```bot.sh```